 Make sure you remove all hardware before you start.
 If there are cabinet doors, make sure they are on a hinge so that you can get them off of your way.
 Get rid of any screws by twisting them off with your hands or grab a pair of pliers and use that instead.
 If there is hardware in your drawer, make sure it is not attached to anything, and then try removing it by pulling gently away from its base.

 Cleaning your cabinet will make painting them easier, as you won’t have to deal with grime, dust, or previous layers of paint.
 Your painting project will also last longer and look better if you don’t use old paint on new cabinet.
 Start by using warm water and mild detergent and scrubbing thoroughly before drying completely.
 Make sure that your walls are also clean so they can be painted at a later time without any problems!

 Repair Any Damage In Doors or Cabinet Boxes

 If there is any damage in cabinet, doors, or boxes that needs repair, do it before painting.
 If you try and paint over damaged wood, it will not look good.
 It creates an uneven finish.
 It’s better to fix things up now than have to redo your entire project later on down the road.

 Sanding the kitchen cabinets

-Sanding your cabinets can be a time-consuming project, but it’s an important one.
-By sanding down your kitchen cabinets, you will expose their fresh surfaces and remove any dirt that may have accumulated over time.
+Sanding your cabinet can be a time-consuming project, but it’s an important one.
+By sanding down your cabinet.
+You will expose their fresh surfaces and remove any dirt that may have accumulated over time.